vedxyz/leetcode-solutions/README.md

 - If possible, instead of keeping track of what you do (multiplier, etc.), just cut down the number itself to keep track (integer division helps with this).

+## Q9

+- When trying to validate a palindrome, rather than checking through iteration, you can reverse the input into another variable and check if `input == reverse`.
+- Sometimes, constraints may prevent reversing the entire input.
+In that case, you can reverse only one half of the input and check if the remaining input is equal to the reversed half.

+## Q13

+- Basic understanding of roman numerals: Each symbol is converted to its integer equivalent and summed.
+Symbols like I/X/C become negative when positioned right before V/X or L/C or D/M respectively.

+## Q14

+- Nothing much to add.
+Just remember to consider edge cases.

 ## Q20

 - Don't access the top of a stack when it's empty, because "calling `back` on an empty container causes UB".